weiss19ja/amos-ss16-proj2/README.md

 ### Setup the raspberry pi

 To get the video stream to work on the raspberry pi please have a look at our [setup video stream wiki page](https://github.com/weiss19ja/amos-ss16-proj2/wiki/Installing-and-running-video-stream).
+If the backend should be started as systemd service please have a look at our [systemd service wiki page](https://github.com/weiss19ja/amos-ss16-proj2/wiki/Systemd-Service).

 ### Install Dependencies